heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 Before you integrate the HERE Data SDK for C++ libraries in the Android example project:

 1. Set up the Android environment.
 2. In `examples/android/app/src/main/cpp/MainActivityNative.cpp.in`, replace the placeholders with your application access key ID, access key secret, and catalog HRN and specify that the example should run `RunExampleRead`.

-   For instructions on how to get the access key ID and access key secret, see the [Get Credentials](https://developer.here.com/olp/documentation/access-control/user-guide/topics/get-credentials.html) section in the Terms and Permissions User Guide.
+   For instructions on how to get the access key ID and access key secret, see the [Register Your Application](https://developer.here.com/documentation/identity-access-management/dev_guide/topics/plat-token.html#step-1-register-your-application) section in the Identity & Access Management Developer Guide.

 ### <a name="build-sdk-android"></a>Build the HERE Data SDK for C++